Kepoulpe/P7-back/README.md

 - `npm run start`

-Server should be start on port 3000 make sure you're prt is free to use
+Server should be start on port 3001 make sure you're port is free to use

 *5- TEST ARE ALL INDEPENDANT (you don't need to run the server to test the app and it use a different database for test)*